-• To learn the prime focus on history of Kannada journalism
+CO1: Discuss the prime focus on history of Kannada journalism.

-• To understand the contributions of renowned journalists
+CO2: Illustrate the contributions of renowned journalists.

-• To make basic information about contemporary trends of Kannada journalism
+CO3: Record the basic information about contemporary trends of Kannada journalism.

-• To learn the various Kannada newspapers and magazines history
+CO4:Interpret the various Kannada newspapers and magazines history.

-Journalism: Definition, Nature & Scope of Journalism, Principles and Functions of

-Journalism, Duties and Responsibilities of Journalist, Types of Journalism, Journalism as a
+Journalism: Definition, Nature & Scope of Journalism, Principles and Functions of Journalism, Duties and Responsibilities of Journalist, Types of Journalism, Journalism as a Profession.

-Profession.